Filling carousel: Associated equipment

-Method of operation
+How it works

 LPG cylinders of a consistent size mass, and design are loaded onto the feed conveyor from incoming trucks.
-They may bass through an automatic washer and a check scale before being loaded onto the carousel at a filling point.
+They may pass through an automatic washer and a check scale before being loaded onto the carousel at a filling point.
 A filling nozzle is automatically connected to the valve opening.
 Each filling point is equipped with an electronic scale to measure the mass of the cylinder while it is being filled, and to stop the flow when it is full.
-The rotation speed of the carousel will normally allow an empty cylinder to be filled and the filling nozzle automatically disconnected by the time it reaches the ejection point where it it pushed onto the discharge conveyor.
-The filled cylinder may pass througha an automatic check scale, an automated leak detector, and valve cover heatshrink wrap applicator before it is carried to the outgoing truck for loading.
+The rotation speed of the carousel will normally allow an empty cylinder to be filled and the filling nozzle automatically disconnected by the time it reaches the ejection point where it is pushed onto the discharge conveyor.
+The filled cylinder may pass through an automatic check scale, an automated leak detector, and valve cover heat shrink wrap applicator before it is carried to the outgoing truck for loading.

-A spraypainting station may be provided to repair damaged paintwork.
+A spray-painting station may be provided to repair damaged paintwork.